mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ship.
 The manoeuvre drives are just strong enough to overtake most unarmed merchant ships.
 The turrets, despite being built to handle triple weapons, come with single weapons and extra space.
-The rated crew positions list ‘thugs’ where any decent ship would list ‘marines’.
+The rated crew positions list ‘thugs' where any decent ship would list ‘marines'.
 The low berths, while of acceptable grade, are laid out to rack and stow unfortunate crew and passengers of the victim ships, whether to ransom or sell them as slaves, although their value is almost always secondary to that of the stolen ship.
-Even after fencing a stolen ship, paying off sponsors and so on, a Nishemani’s 10 crew can each look forward to receiving a significant fraction of a Megacredit for each successful raid.
-This has spurred enough pirate activity that many suspect the true purpose of this design is to destabilise the Third Imperium’s lifeblood of trade.
+Even after fencing a stolen ship, paying off sponsors and so on, a Nishemani's 10 crew can each look forward to receiving a significant fraction of a Megacredit for each successful raid.
+This has spurred enough pirate activity that many suspect the true purpose of this design is to destabilise the Third Imperium's lifeblood of trade.

 At one point it was feared there were almost a million of this ship in Imperial space, enough to gain the Type-P moniker.
 Subsequent studies suggest